How To Use Paint Thinner To Clean Brushes?

 The water-based cleaner and solvent-based both will help you to remove paint, whether it is latex or oil-based.
 Keep your brush in the required solvents overnight; you’ll see the results, but if you don’t see any satisfactory results, let it soak for another day.
 Now you’ll see that your brush becomes softer, and all the particles will settle down.

-Tips to keep in mind for water-based cleaner and solvent-based cleaner.
+Tips to keep in mind for water-based cleaners and solvent-based cleaners.

 For a solvent-based cleaner, again dip the brush in a clean solution; it’ll help you to remove any resistance on the brush.
 If you have oil-based paint and remove it from the brush, do the same procedure.
 If you’re using a water-based cleaner, dip your brush in soapy water and follow the instructions on how to remove latex paint from the brush.